vyron-arvanitis/bde/doc/user_guide.rst

     important hyperparameter** to tune for sampler performance.

 - ``prior_family``
-    Weight prior used for all ensemble members.
+    Isotropic weight prior used for all ensemble members.
 Accepts string keys or :class:`bde.sampler.prior.PriorDist` enums.
 Three families are supported:
     ``standardnormal`` (unit-variance Gaussian, and the default when unspecified), ``normal`` (Gaussian with configurable ``loc``/ ``scale``), and ``laplace``.